MasterDevwi/Home-Assistant/Presence Lighting/README.md

 1. **Trigger routing:** The trigger must be either `sensor_cleared`, or `room_presence_changes` with the trigger mode set to `Occupancy and vacancy` or `Vacancy only`.
 2. **Room is unoccupied:** The room presence entity must be in an unoccupied state (`Unknown`, `Extended Away`, `Empty`).
 3. **Light is on:** If a primary light entity is configured, it must be in the `on` state.
 If no light entity is set, this check is skipped.
+4. **Babysitter:** If `Disable for babysitter` is enabled, `input_boolean.suppress_automations_for_babysitter` must be `off`.
-4. **Additional conditions:** All conditions from the `Turn-off conditions` input must pass (AND logic).
+5. **Additional conditions:** All conditions from the `Turn-off conditions` input must pass (AND logic).

 If all conditions pass, the automation proceeds to the delay:

-5. **Delay selection:** If the alternate delay condition list has at least one enabled condition and all enabled conditions pass (AND logic), the alternate delay is used.
+6. **Delay selection:** If the alternate delay condition list has at least one enabled condition and all enabled conditions pass (AND logic), the alternate delay is used.
 Otherwise, the normal delay is used.
-6. **Wait:** The automation waits for the selected delay duration.
+7. **Wait:** The automation waits for the selected delay duration.
-7. **Turn-off actions:** After the delay, the turn-off actions execute.
+8. **Turn-off actions:** After the delay, the turn-off actions execute.

-> **Restart cancellation:** Because the automation uses `mode: restart`, if any trigger fires during the delay (step 6), the entire automation restarts from the beginning.
+> **Restart cancellation:** Because the automation uses `mode: restart`, if any trigger fires during the delay (step 7), the entire automation restarts from the beginning.
 If the new trigger routes to the turn-on branch, the lights stay on.
 If it routes to the turn-off branch again, the delay restarts from zero.